When your GCSEs are done, what does the future hold?

-Most colleges want you to have grade 4s in GCSE maths and English, so if you miss out on these grades you'll have to retake these subjects.
-If you end up with 1s and 2s you might be better off taking alternative English and maths qualifications.
+Most colleges want you to have grade 4s in GCSE maths and English, so if you miss out on these grades you'll need to retake these subjects.
+You might also consider taking alternative English and maths qualifications.

 Nine steps to making the right decision

 2. Choose your subjects or route based on what you enjoy